philwild/infosecdocs/docs/2 - Concepts.md

 Splunk provides a [Splexicon](https://docs.splunk.com/Splexicon), which is a glossary of technical terminology that is specific to Splunk software.
 Definitions within the Splexicon include links to related information in the Splunk documentation.
 It is a good place to start if you come across a Splunk word or term that you want to understand further.

 A high-level overview of some of some of this terminology is provided within this documentation to assist with understanding how to configure, manage and troubleshoot the installation and ongoing use of the InfoSec app.
-If you are familiar with these Splunk concepts, skip to [Configuration](##configuration).
+If you are familiar with these Splunk concepts, skip to [Installation](3 - Installation.md).

 ###Forwarder